amelv/spotify-sync/README.md

 # Spotify Sync ⌰

-A React app that will sync your Spotify Account's Songs and Albums.
+A Next.JS app that will sync your Spotify Account's Songs and Albums.
 Sync all albums or just a few.

 ## How to use